awsdocs/aws-cpp-developer-guide/doc_source/cpp_cloudwatch-logs_code_examples.md

 The following code example shows how to create an Amazon CloudWatch Logs subscription filter\.

 **SDK for C\+\+**
+ To learn how to set up and run this example, see [GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/cpp/example_code/cloudwatch-logs#code-examples)\.
 Include the required files\.

 ```